Artifical Intelligence Solutions

 Tatevik Mkrtchyan (Managing Assistant HR)

-Tatevik Mkrtchyan graduated in Pedagogy and Sociology with the thematic priority on adult and media education at the Johannes Gutenberg University in Mainz in 2012.
-Her bachelor thesis was about the role of lifelong learning and the differences between qualification and education in the context of vocational education and training.
-After completing her B.A. she gained professional experience in personnel management in one of the greatest financial institutes in Germany.
-As Managing Assistant Human Relations Mrs. Mkrtchyan works at the office in Wiesbaden and is responsible for the recruiting and personnel development at INVENSITY.
+Tatevik Mkrtchyan completed her bachelor’s degree in education and sociology with a focus on adult education and media education at the Johannes Gutenberg University in Mainz in 2012.
+In her bachelor thesis she dealt with the role of lifelong learning and the difference between qualification and education in the context of in-company training and further education.
+After the successful completion of her studies she gained experience in human resources management at a large German bank.
+As Managing Assistant Human Relations at the Wiesbaden office, Tatevik Mkrtchyan is responsible for recruiting, employee support and personnel development.

 “We cannot make things 1000 per cent better.
 But we can make 1000 things 1 per cent better.” – Ralph Wright Ketner